-1. Satisfactorily complete 36 hours of graduate coursework in the Thesis Option, as detailed below.

-- 2. Maintain a cumulative GPA of 3.0 on all coursework. - 3.
+- 1. Satisfactorily complete 36 hours of graduate coursework in the Thesis Option, as detailed below. - 2.
+Maintain a cumulative GPA of 3.0 on all coursework. - 3.
 Satisfactorily complete the written and oral portions of the Comprehensive Examination. - 4.
-Write a thesis and have it approved by the Major Professor and Thesis Committee. - 5.
-Satisfactorily defend the M.A. thesis.

-6. Submit at least 4 copies of the final approved version of the M.A. thesis to the Graduate Coordinator for binding by the Sims Memorial Library.

-7. Be recommended for the degree by the Graduate Faculty.

-8. Meet all requirements for the M.A. in History degree within 6 years of enrolling in the M.A. in History program.
+Write a thesis, have it approved by the Major Professor and Thesis Committee, satisfactorily defend the M.A. thesis before the Graduate Faculty, and submit at least 4 copies of the approved final version of the M.A. thesis to the Graduate Coordinator for binding by the Sims Memorial Library. - 5.
+Be recommended for the degree by the Graduate Faculty. - 6.
+Meet all requirements for the M.A. in History degree within 6 years of enrolling in the M.A. in History program.

-To receive the Master of Arts (M.A.)in History degree, students in the Non-Thesis Option must:
+To receive the Master of Arts (M.A.) in History degree, students in the Non-Thesis Option must: